What is a motivation letter?

 It’s easy for motivation letters to drone on if you’re not following a structure.
 A common cover letter structure looks like this:

 - Body – second paragraph

 Plan out what you want to say in advance, and keep it short, concise, relevant and interesting.
-Start with your contact details that include your name, email address, phone number.
+Start with your contact details including your name, email address, and phone number.
 You can copy this section from your CV.

 An introductory paragraph tells a prospective employer who you are, why you’re writing, and your availability to start.
 This is also your chance to go into your career goals and how they align with the company or sector you want to work in.

 Your second paragraph should cover your skills and knowledge specific to the job you’re applying for.
 Highlight your qualifications and the fact that you’re a right fit by using some of the same words as the job description.
 You don’t need to repeat your resume, but you do need to explain to the company how you have the skills, abilities, knowledge and expertise to fill their need.

 Round off your motivation letter with a conclusion thanking the hiring manager for taking the time to read your application, and for considering you for the position.
 This is also the place to provide information on how they can contact you, as well as your plans to follow up with them.
 You don’t need to write a long paragraph, but don’t forget the conclusion: it’s an important part of your motivation letter.

 What to avoid when writing a motivation letter